blocklessnetwork/codelabs/labs/deploying-a-blockless-node-using-vm/codelab.md

     fi

 Make sure to set the environment variables like `P2P_PORT`, `REST_API`, `dialback_args`, `bootnode_args`, and replace `$NODE_KEY_PATH` and `$WORKSPACE_ROOT` with appropriate paths for your setup.

+## Run the Node in the Worker Node Configuration